On braids and links up to link-homotopy: Introduction

-We also adress the problem initially posed by Milnor in \cite{MilnorLinkgrp}, of classifiying links in the 3-sphere up to link-homotopy.
+We also address the problem initially posed by Milnor in \cite{MilnorLinkgrp}, of classifying links in the 3-sphere up to link-homotopy.
 Milnor himself answered the question for the 2 and 3-component case.
-Furthermore, Habegger and Lin \cite{HabeggerLinHomotopy} proposed a complete classification; they solved the problem for any number of components, in terms of partial conjugations.
-This is a subtle algebraic equivalence relation on pure braids, where two equivalent braids correspond to link-homotopic links.
+Furthermore, Habegger and Lin \cite{HabeggerLinHomotopy} proposed a complete classification, using a subtle algebraic equivalence relation on pure braids, where two equivalent braids correspond to link-homotopic links.
 A more direct algebraic approach had been proposed by Levine \cite{Levine4comp} just before the work of Habegger--Lin in the $4$-component case.
-Our second main result, is a new geometric proof of Levine’s classification of $4$-component links up to link-homotopy (Theorem \ref{thm4compclass}), which we further generalize in Theorem \ref{thm5compclass} to \emph{algebraically split} $5$-component links (that is, $5$-component links with vanishing linking numbers).\\
+Our second main result is a new geometric proof of Levine’s classification of $4$-component links up to link-homotopy (Theorem \ref{thm4compclass}).
+This approach seems to apply, at least in principle, to links with a higher number of components: we illustrate this in Theorem \ref{thm5compclass} with the case of \emph{algebraically split} $5$-component links (that is, $5$-component links with vanishing linking numbers).